 Hugging the banks of the lovely Tchefuncte River, Madisonville is rich in local color and maritime history.
 Explore that history at the Lake Pontchartrain Basin Maritime Museum and learn about efforts to preserve Madisonville's lighthouse.
-Fish or crab off the public pier on the lakefront -- or just enjoy some of the best seafood anywhere at restaurants such as Morton's, Crabby Shack, or Friends, featuring a deck overlooking the river.
+Fish or crab off the public pier on the lakefront -- or just enjoy some of the best seafood anywhere at restaurants such as Morton's, Crabby Shack, or the Blind Tiger, featuring a deck overlooking the marina.
 Visitors love the Maritime Museum's Wooden Boat Festival, held in the fall, and the Krewe of Tchefuncte Mardi Gras boat parade.

 A popular retreat for 19th-century New Orleanians, this historic little town is still a great place to breathe deep and relax.
 Quirky, artsy and full of positive energy, Abita is home to the eclectic Abita Mystery House at the UCM Museum, the Abita Opry roots music concert series, and known for the Abita Brewing Company, makers of TurboDog and other popular beers.
 It's also a great access point for hopping on the Tammany Trace bike trail, which cuts right through the heart of town.
 Visitors come for the Louisiana Bicycle Festival, the Whole-town Garage Sale and the fun and funky Krewe of Push Mow Mardi Gras parade.